dcruver/keip-canvas/si-xsd-parser/README.md

 ## How It Works

-The translator relies on the [Apache XML Schema](https://ws.apache.org/xmlschema/) library to parse XSDs into a Java object tree, which is then translated to the EIP Schema output model.
+The parser relies on the [Apache XML Schema](https://ws.apache.org/xmlschema/) library to parse XSDs into a Java object tree, which is then translated to the EIP Schema output model.

 An example (abbreviated) output JSON: